-The company is a private company limited by shares, domiciled and incorporated in England and Wales.
+The company is a public limited company, domiciled and incorporated in the United Kingdom and registered in England and Wales.
 The registered office is 400 South Oak Way, Green Park, Reading, Berkshire, RG2 6AD.

 1.1 Accounting convention

 These financial statements have been prepared in accordance with United Kingdom Accounting Standards including FRS 102 "The Financial Reporting Standard applicable in the UK and Ireland" ("FRS 102") and the requirements of the Companies Act 2006.